 In 1996, several research studies suggested that triple-drug combinations could drive HIV into remission.
 Many people taking combinations of antiretroviral medications have an undetectable viral load (see Fact Sheet 125).

 However, only a small portion of the virus is in the blood, where it can be measured.
 Even in people taking potent drug combinations, HIV is not eradicated.

 Very early in HIV infection, the virus becomes part of the genetic code of millions of cells.
 Some of these cells are hidden from the immune system, and from antiviral medications.
 Areas where the virus is hiding are called reservoirs.
 These include the genital tract and the central nervous system.
-One researcher estimated that it might take 70 years of controlling HIV to eliminate these reservoirs.

 Many researchers believe that a cure will require a combination of approaches.